 Next, head back up to the Jewish Quarter to check out some of the places you just heard about on the tour, like the Jewish Cemetery.

 Afterwards, you’ll probably be in need of a snack.
-Why not head over to this too-cute little gingerbread shop for some lovely cookies.
-I brought some home to Matt, forgetting he doesn’t like gingerbread cookies (yeah, I’m not sure why either) and even he liked them!
+Why not head over to this too-cute little gingerbread shop, Perníčkův sen (the Gingerbread Man’s dream) for some lovely cookies.
+I brought some home to Matt, forgetting he doesn’t like gingerbread cookies (yeah, I’m not sure why either).
+Even he liked them!
 Plus, the shop front is like something out of a fairy tale.

 If you still have some time left, take a river cruise down Vltava and enjoy the views of either side of the city.